Balan Wonderworld: Release

 Balan Wonderworld was revealed in July 2020.
 It was released worldwide on March 26, 2021.
 The PlayStation, Xbox, and Switch versions saw physical and digital releases, while the PC version was a digital exclusive through Steam; the Xbox version was only available digitally in Japan.
 Bug testing was a high priority and troubling, as when a bug was found it had to be individually corrected for each platform version.
-The game was accompanied by a novelization by Kawasaki, Balan Wonderworld: Maestro of Mystery, Theater of Wonder, released digitally on March 26 through Square Enix's publishing imprints.
+Kawasaki wrote a novelization, Balan Wonderworld: Maestro of Mystery, Theater of Wonder, released digitally on March 26 through Square Enix's publishing imprints.
 The novelization adds context to some events and characters.
 Lance was the former master of Wonderworld before being overwhelmed by negative human emotion, creating Balan as a replacement.
 Visitors to Wonderworld are drawn from various time periods and locations around the world, and normally lose their memories upon leaving.
 The novel ends with Balan allowing the visitors to retain their memories, vowing not to become like Lance.

 A demo, including the entire first chapter and the first levels of Chapters 4 and 6, was released on January 27.
 Naka's later comments revealed the demo was delayed at Fujimoto's request, though Naka was critical of this as he claimed Fujimoto initially decided the "tight" development schedule initially.
 While progress did not carry over into the main game, save data from the demo unlocked a special costume themed after each platform.
 The demo was taken down on April 14 for consoles, and the following day on Steam.
 Reception of the demo was generally mixed; while many praised the art style and music, several faulted the control and camera.
-While the game was too close to release for major adjustments, Square Enix created a day-one patch to address camera and character movement problems, and alter the difficulty to make later bosses more challenging.
+While it was too late for major adjustments, Square Enix created a day-one patch to address camera and character movement problems, and alter the difficulty to make later bosses more challenging.
 The patch also fixed a bug involving flashes of light in the final boss which raised concerns about epileptic seizures, causing Square Enix to warn players to install the patch before playing.
 According to IGN reviewer Tom Marks, Square Enix did not provide advance copies to reviewers.

-Shortly after the game's release, Naka resigned from Square Enix and contemplated retirement; he later announced that his next game would be an independent mobile project under Prope.
+Shortly after the release, Naka resigned from Square Enix and contemplated retirement.
+He later announced that his next game would be an independent mobile project under Prope.
 In late April 2022, he said that the Balan Wonderworld producer had removed him from the project six months before its release, due to the state of development and the use of a fan cover of Balan music without due credit to the composer during marketing.
 He had sued Square Enix after his firing and accused Square Enix and Arzest of not caring about consumers.
 In July, Naka posted a photo of the Nights development team with Ohshima erased, and aired further grievances about his treatment on Balan Wonderworld.
 It was later alleged that the lawsuit was dismissed following information regarding Naka's behavior.